These notes give high level advice on the completion of each section of the compliance form along with references to the

 There must be a formal compliance conversation between the BBC Executive Producer and the independent Executive Producer at the moment of commission for all independent projects.
 These conversations should identify the specific problems and risks and discuss and draw up a plan for compliance accordingly.
 A written record must be kept by both parties.
-Two of the areas that will be discussed are the Managed Risk Programme List and Safeguarding Trust.
+The Managed Risk Programme List will be discussed at this stage.

 The Managed Risk Programme List (MRPL) is an early warning list that highlights specific editorial, legal, commercial or reputational risks.
 If the BBC Executive Producer puts a programme on the MRPL it does not mean the project is being managed badly but that extra care might be needed when handling the programme.
 The independent Executive will be informed if a project is included on the MRPL and should inform the BBC Executive if, in their view, a change in circumstances requires subsequent inclusion.